COSCS340/news/README.md

 # Class 14: Feb 9
   * Chose an Open Source project to contribute to
   * Will work on finishing Assignment1: Create a docker container, deploy to GC, provide IP adress of the machine so that I can check if the web service is running: see recent status (as of last commit) in [results.md](http://github.com/COSCS340/webserver/blob/master/results.md) Thank you @bobzap66 for the presentation in class
-  * Please take a look at [your team status](https://github.com/COSCS340/webserver), mailestones and assignees are still missing.
+  * Please take a look at [your team status](https://github.com/COSCS340/status), milestones and assignees are still missing.

 # Class 13: Feb 7
   * Software Process